KennethVrb/singlecell-ai-insights/hackaton/DEMO_SCRIPT.md

 **[Screen: Application homepage or final slide]**

-"This is my first agentic AI system, and I'm proud it's production-ready—not just a demo.
-The platform is live on AWS and ready to explore."
+"This is my first agentic AI system—an MVP proof-of-concept built with production-grade AWS services to demonstrate what's possible.
+The platform showcases real AWS capabilities and is live to explore."

 **[Show URL and credentials on screen]**

 "Thanks for watching!
 Check out the repository for architecture diagrams, deployment guides, and full documentation."
+I have also sent the credentials needed to access the platform as part of the hackaton submision form called JUDGE_CREDENTIALS.txt

 **[Fade out]**